Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 \begin{prop} Let $X, Y$ be unital regular poly-bicategories, and $f: X \to Y$ a unital morphism.
-Suppose that $f$ preserves right homs (or left homs) and tensor divisibility of 1-cells.
-Then $f$ maps tensor units in $X$ to tensor units in $Y$. \end{prop} \begin{proof} Let $1_x: x \to x$ be a tensor unit in $X$; by assumption, $f(1_x): f(x) \to f(x)$ is tensor divisible in $X$.
-Suppose that $f$ preserves right homs; then $\rimp{f(1_x)}{f(1_x)} \simeq f(\rimp{1_x}{1_x}) \simeq f(1_x)$.
-But by Lemma \ref{lem:1sideunit}, we know that $\rimp{e}{e}$ is a tensor unit for all tensor divisible 1-cells $e$.
-The proof when $f$ preserves left homs is similar. \end{proof}
+Suppose that $f$ preserves right homs (or left homs) and tensor universality of 1-cells.
+Then $f$ maps tensor units in $X$ to tensor units in $Y$. \end{prop} \begin{proof} Let $1_x: x \to x$ be a tensor unit in $X$; by assumption, $f(1_x): f(x) \to f(x)$ is tensor universal in $X$.